renuzit/gatelessgate/README.md

 * https://bitcointalk.org/index.php?topic=1716584
 * https://forum.z.cash/t/gateless-gate-a-fork-of-the-silentarmy-miner-has-arrived/12838

-There is a voluntary 1% devfee.
+There is a voluntary 1% developer's fee.
 Please keep the entries for it in the .conf file as I am totally broke now and I won't be able to continue open-source development for too long without it.
 You could also send additional donations to:

 * `1BHwDWVerUTiKxhHPf2ubqKKiBMiKQGomZ` (Bitcoin)
 * `t1NwUDeSKu4BxkD58mtEYKDjzw5toiLfmCu` (Zcash)